Interim Careers Lead: Mr C Taylor ctaylor@themast.co.uk

 • Visit Magna for a STEM career exhibition

-• Careers in the curriculum drop down Starters in lessons
+• Careers in the curriculum drop down - starters in lessons

 • Careers in the curriculum in a variety of subjects

-In Year 8 all students:
+In Year 8 pupils will:

-• Complete Well Being in Life lessons
+• Complete Well Being in PSHE lessons

 • Attend an assembly on Careers information